 Crelan Group has also implemented strong governance regarding the commercial products.
-Crelan Group's Executive Committee has delegated the management of specific risks to specialised subcommittees.
+Crelan Group's Executive Committee has delegated the management of specific risks to specialised sub-committees.
 The launch of a product or a significant modification to an existing one should go through a rigorous Product Approval and Review Process (PARP), where the business risk is taken into account through an in-depth analysis of commercial margins and potential adverse events that can affect them.

-Economic capital is calculated based on a scenario approach (e.g. deterioration of margins or miss of a technology).
+Economic capital is calculated based on a scenario approach (e.g. deterioration of margins at higher volumes).

-13.2.
+14.2.
 Model Risk